richard-austin/security-cam/README.md

 ## Login to the NVR
 * Set a browser to <a>https://<i>ip_addrs_of_raspberry_pi</i></a>
-* Ignore the warning which may be given as a result of the homer generated site certificate and continue to the log in dialogue box.
+* Ignore the warning which may be given as a result of the home generated site certificate and continue to the log in dialogue box.
 * Enter the username and password set up under "Set up user account".
-You can check "Remember me" to skip having to log in in future.
+You can check "Remember me" to enable auto login in the future.

 ## Set up Wi-Fi (if required)
 If you want to use Wi-Fi, and it hasn't previously been set up on the Raspberry pi, it can be done from the NVR.
 Note